One Church In Many Locations

 Ruach City Church is one of the largest and fastest growing non-denominational Pentecostal Christian churches in Europe.
 Starting from humble beginnings, with only a handful of faithful members, the church has grown rapidly since its inception in December 1992.

 The church is known for hosting interdenominational events which have had an overwhelming success in promoting greater unity within the wider Christian church.
 In 2006, Ruach Ministries which was our name back then, became the 1st Charismatic Church in the UK to host a serving British Prime Minister, Tony Blair, at the ‘Power of One’ Conference, a pioneering initiative to encourage voters to register on the electoral role.
-Other prominent figures to cross its thresholds have been Baroness Valerie Amos, leader in the House of Lords, Rev Jesse Jackson, Ken Livingston, former Mayor of London and Boris Johnson, current Mayor of London.
+Other prominent figures to cross its thresholds have been Baroness Valerie Amos, leader in the House of Lords, Rev Jesse Jackson, Ken Livingston, former Mayor of London and Boris Johnson, former Mayor of London and current Prime Minister.
 Each year Ruach City Church hosts a special service, ‘Prayer for the Nation’, which is attended by officers of the Metropolitan Police, as part of their ongoing commitment to community liaison and better policing practices.
 This special service is also attended by political office-holders, members of Parliament and local civic officials.

 In December 1996, Ruach City Church purchased its first building, a former warehouse situated in Brixton, South London which was converted to accommodate its fast growing congregation.

 In January 1998 Ruach City Church purchased its 2nd building in Birmingham UK 169 Hunters Road.